Preethvijay/Forest-Ai-Guide/CHATBOT/Readme.txt

-Here is a **README.md** file for your **Forest AI Chatbot** project.
-You can use this in your GitHub repository or project documentation:

 # 🌳 Forest AI Chatbot
 A beautifully styled, interactive web-based chatbot designed to educate users about forests, trees, plants, wildlife, and nature.
 Built with HTML, CSS, and JavaScript, this bot simulates a friendly AI nature guide within a serene and aesthetic forest-themed interface.

 ## 🌿 Features